kavinvin/dotfiles/README.md

   email = "your email"
 ```

-Apply configuration
+Apply changes

 ```bash
 $ chezmoi apply
 ```

-## Fetch and install dotfiles update from this repo
+## Pull and apply dotfiles change from this repo

 ```bash
 $ chezmoi update